KareemSab278/KareemSab278/README.md

 ## 🌟 Goals
 🎯 Enhance skills in React and modern JavaScript frameworks (Next.js, Vue.js).
 📖 Dive deeper into database optimisation and cloud services.
 💡 Build a full-scale project, such as an employee management web app.
+(I did that!)

 ---